TaylorMade makes 'material investment' in PopStroke, Tiger Woods' golf-entertainment business

 PopStroke venues mix upscale putting courses with restaurant, bar and other gaming experiences.
 Currently, there are six locations (five in Florida and one in Texas) with two more under construction in Arizona.
 Terms of TaylorMade’s investment were not revealed in the announcement, but the news release characterized the relationship as “a partnership” between the company, PopStroke Entertainment Group and Woods.

-PopStroke was founded in 2018 by Woods and Greg Bartoli, a former Wall Street executive who was managing director of the Interest Rate Trading Group at JPMorgan.
+PopStroke was founded in 2018 by Greg Bartoli, a former Wall Street executive who was managing director of the Interest Rate Trading Group at JPMorgan.
 Bartoli is also the founder and CEO of J.E.M.
 Partners, a Florida-based real-estate investment company specializing in outdoor family entertainment and amusement parks.
+Woods became a significant investor in 2020.

 TaylorMade Golf CEO David Abeles will join PopStroke’s board of directors.